pschatzmann/stm32-i2s/README.md

 	- Full Duplex is supported with __i2s_default_fullduplexmode__ variable (default is I2S_FULLDUPLEXMODE_ENABLE)
 	- Sampling rate can be selected with __is2_default_samplerate__ variable(default value is I2S_AUDIOFREQ_44K)
 - Only __16bit__ data is supported
+- I also incuded the Cirrus cs43l22 codec driver because this codec is part of some stm32 evaluation boards.

 ## Pins for I2S3